 When an employee leaves the company, their login and other credentials must be removed from the system.
 This ensures that their credentials can no longer be used to access private information or systems.
 Dormant accounts may be targeted by cybercriminals looking to gain access to your organization’s systems or be used by the former employee.

-Why Set it and Forget it Fails: Case Studies
+Why Set It and Forget It Fails: Case Studies

-Cerdant Client
+Logically Client